MeaghanWetherell/Chewaucan/Assets/Scripts/QuestSystem/Readme.txt

 ----------------------------------------------------------------------------------------------------------------
 Code Team: Quest system is pretty much a fully closed system.
 If you need to refactor it, look at my comments in the class files.
 If you just need to interface with it to get a quest hooked up you have two options:
-1. Write a class that extends QuestHandler, assign the appropriate quest object in the inspector, and call this.invokeMyEvent when an objective is completed
+1. Write a class that extends QuestHandler, assign the appropriate quest object in the inspector, and call this.startQuest to initialize the quest and this.progressQuest to progress it.
-2. Put a QuestHandler object on something and assign the quest object.
-From there, you can call QuestHandler.invokeFromHandler with a questID from any script to register objective completion. or, use both these methods.
+2. Instantiate a QuestNode manually and get a reference to it from the quest manager using getNode, then call addCount on it to progress it or, do some combination of these.
+QuestHandler is basically just a simple wrapper over the second.